 For most integrations, the best first step is to generate a Team API key with the smallest useful set of project and feature scopes.
 Then call the OpenAPI document, inspect the schemas, and start with one workflow: create a task, write a doc, or upload a file and reference it from editor HTML.

-From there, the same API surface can grow into richer workflows that use tasks for action, docs for knowledge, forms for input, files for context, meetings for coordination, and GraphQL databases for structured state.
+From there, the same API surface can grow into richer workflows that use tasks for action, docs for knowledge, forms for input, files for context, meetings for coordination, GraphQL databases for structured state, and automations for the handoff between data and action.